danjavv/Resume/README.md

-My latest resume as on July 7,2025.
+My latest resume as on August 3,2025.
 Will keep updating as and when significant changes are made